-The nation’s capital has the nation’s highest average retirement age, with most residents stay in the workforce until age 67.
+The nation’s capital has the nation’s highest average retirement age, with most District of Columbia residents staying in the workforce until age 67.

-Hawaii might be the ideal retirement destination to many people, and South Dakota was named the best state to retire in by Bankrate last year.
+Hawaii might be the ideal retirement destination for many people, and South Dakota was named the best state to retire in by Bankrate last year.
 But the Aloha State and the Mount Rushmore State are among three states with the second-highest average retirement age in the nation.

 Those states are:

 - South Dakota

 The big 6-5 isn’t just the traditional retirement age.
-It’s also the nation’s most common average retirement age by state, shared by about 15 states.
+It’s also the most common average retirement age among U.S. states, shared by 15 of them.

 Those states are: